Mason Jar Miso Soup a quick and easy meal prep with layers of veggies that yields a healthy hot lunch on the go.

 Mason jars have gone from being your grandmother’s go to for preserves to being the cool kids in town.
 Want Angela from Human Resources to notice you?
 Start bringing your lunch to work in a mason jar.
 That will get her attention.

 Mason jar miso soup is the perfect lunch to bring on a plane or train.
-Just ask the stewardess to fill up your jar with hot water when she comes around offering tea and in 5 minutes you’ll have a meal that is fresh and healthy.
+Just ask the stewardess to fill up your jar (or thermos) with hot water when she comes around offering tea and in 5 minutes you’ll have a meal that is fresh and healthy.
 Did I mention that it is gorgeous to boot?

 Until recently.
 Until Very recently I thought that when someone wrote in all caps it was a sign of a kindred spirit too lazy to rewrite what they had accidentally written after leaning on the caps lock.

 I wonder how many people I yelled at, how many people expressed their anger with me in CAPITALIZED conventional form and I just thought to myself.
 Aw sweet.